Symphony Orchestra Assistant Conductor

 Steven Gooden’s attraction to the clarinet was, admittedly, driven by non-musical ambitions.
 He selected the clarinet with no knowledge of what one looked or sounded like, but with the hopes of “sitting next to a particular cute girl who played clarinet.”
 While this love interest may not have blossomed, Mr. Gooden’s career as a clarinetist and musical artist certainly did.

 As Assistant Conductor with Chicago Youth Symphony Orchestras’s flagship ensemble, Symphony Orchestra, Mr. Gooden works closely with Music Director Allen Tinkham.
-He also conducts with Merit School of Music’s Tuition-Free Conservatory, Instrumental and Vocal Music, and Merit Music in Communities programs.
-He is the band director at Proviso Math and Science Academy in Forest Park.
+He also conducts with Merit School of Music’s Tuition-Free Conservatory, Instrumental and Vocal Music, and Merit Music in Communities programs where Mr. Gooden serves as band director at Proviso Math and Science Academy in Forest Park.

 A native of Atlanta, Georgia, Mr. Gooden earned a Bachelor of Arts in Music Education at Georgia State University and earned a Masters of Music, with honors, in Clarinet Performance and Literature from Northwestern University, where he studied with Steven Cohen.
 In his free time, Steven is a car enthusiast who enjoys racing motorcycles, learning new skills, and spending time with his wife, Jaclyn, and young daughter, Callie.